ovh/docs/pages/platform/kubernetes-k8s/deploying-gpu-application/guide.en-gb.md

 Done
 </code></pre>

-Our first GPU workload are just started up and done its task in our OVHcloud Managed Kubernetes cluster.
-Easy!
+Our first GPU workload is just started up and has done its task in our OVHcloud Managed Kubernetes cluster.

 ### Running Load Test GPU Application